 Homemade McDonald’s Filet-O-Fish burger!
-Tastes remarkably similar to the real deal with the added bonus that it’s bigger, you know what goes in it, and it’s healthier ’cause it’s BAKED!!
+An epic fish burger that tastes remarkably similar to the real deal with the added bonus that it’s bigger, you know what goes in it, and it’s healthier ’cause it’s BAKED!!
 (Though you can totally fry it)

 Skip the Drive Through of Shame.
 It’s incredibly quick and easy to make Filet-O-Fish at home, and you don’t even need to fry!